romilly/freemap/DEVELOPMENT.md

 I don't have access to Windows or Mac/OS, so these instructions assume a Linux environment.

-1. You'll need to install freeplane.
+1. You'll need to install `Freeplane`.
 I'm using version 1.7.2; the test setup will need adjusting if you use another version
-2. By default, the freeplane scripts are in /home/{user}/.config/freeplane/1.7.x/scripts; you'll need to symlink this to `tests/freeplane/scripts`.
-The testing process will add a file `test-maps.py`to the init sub-directory directory
+2. For testing, `Freeplane` is invoked with a custom configuration directory.